About REAP Marlborough

 Sara Harwood - Education Team, Picton

 Sara has lived in Linkwater for the last six years and has fallen in love with Picton, so she is excited to join the education team as we expand into Picton.
 Sara has been an adult teacher for over 25 years; she has worked all of her adult life helping other people.
-Sara started working for REAP Marlborough in 2022, teaching the theory for Learner Licences and will be doing more teaching further down the track.
-In the meantime, Sara is at Mariners Mall every Monday (at the old resource centre) for you to ask about our courses or give a suggestion for what you would like to see REAP offer you in Picton.
+Sara started working for REAP Marlborough in 2022, teaching the theory for Learner Licences, and then taking on literacy and numercy tutoring.

-Selena Tonks - Advisor to Schools, Education Team
+Selena Tonks - Advisor to Primary Schools, Education Team

 Selena is an experienced educator with a background in primary teaching and leadership.
 Much of her teaching career has been in small and rural schools.